embroidery-space/xsp-specs/ursa/oxs.md

 In general, all stitch objects have coordinates (`x` and `y`) and an index of the palette item (`palindex`).
 Some stitch objects can have multiple instances of these properties (for example, `x1` and `x2` or `palindex1` and `palindex2`).

+In addition, each stitch object may have a `marked` attribute that marks the stitch as “marked”.
+This attribute can be used to keep track of the progress of the stitching of a pattern.

 We consider a stitch to be "invalid" and do not process, store or display it in such cases:

 1. If any stitch coordinate is missing or invalid (i.e., it cannot be converted from a string type to a numeric type).